Upgrading PaperCut MF & NG (update procedure)

 It’s worth checking out the latest information on PaperCut NG/MF Known Issues to make sure you know what to expect with the new version.

-In the PaperCut admin console, head over to the About tab, and use the Check for updates action.
+In the PaperCut admin interface, click the About tab, then use the Check for updates button.
+See the section Downloading the software above for more information.

 You cannot have an older version of the Application Server being used with a newer version of the Secondary Server, Release Station, or Client software.